 This network supports any combination of organisations and users.
 Any user within the network can share with any other user.

-Cant I just use Groups?
+Can't I just use Groups?

-Users from different schools can create community Groups and then share that way, however for every individual user or different Group of users they would need to create a different Group which is time-consuming and requires the IRIS Connect lead to approve the request.
+Users from different organisations can create community Groups and then share that way, however for every individual user or different Group of users they would need to create a different Group which is time-consuming and requires the IRIS Connect lead to approve the request.